Salmon Sushi Burrito

 1. Preheat the oven to 400°F.

-2. Place the salmon on a parchment-lined baking sheet or oven-proof dish and toss with olive oil, salt and pepper.
+2. Place the salmon on a parchment-lined baking sheet or in an ovenproof dish and toss with olive oil, salt, and pepper.
 Roast for 10 minutes, or until just firm.
 Remove from the oven and let cool to room temperature (you can then store in the fridge for up to 1 day if desired).